Most people have no clue what they want to do in life. And this terrifies them.

 - Life purpose (finding meaning or passion, taking risks, stuck at a job you hate)

-- Relationships (problems with friends, family, or romantic relationships)
+- Relationships (problems with friends, family, or romantic partner)

 How do I know this?
 Because I actually went through hundreds of emails I’ve gotten just over the last few months, then ranked them by popularity and how often they occur.
 At the very least, I know you’re struggling with #4.